SlackBuffer/digest_gopl/_notes/constants.md

 # Constants
-- Constants are expressions whose value is known to the compiler and whose evaluation is guaranteed to occur at compile time, not at run time
+- Constants are expressions whose value is known to the compiler and whose evaluation is guaranteed to occur at **compile time**, not at run time
 - The underlying type of every constant is a **basic type**: boolean, string, or number
 - `const`
 - Prevents accidental or nefarious changes of value during program execution